 - Let the mixture sit in your disposal for ten minutes then rinse away with hot water for a minute or two.

-If you have a sewer or drain cleaning job that requires a professional, or you just have a question about some of our tips above, call us at Reid & Pederson Drainage today!
+If you have a sewer or drain cleaning job that requires a professional, or you just have a question about some of our tips above, reach out to the drain cleaning and sewer cleaning pros at Reid & Pederson Drainage today!